-What Are the Ethics of Fashion Magazines Using War-Zones as a Backdrop?
+What Are the Ethics of Fashion Magazines Using War‑Zones as a Backdrop?

 But July 26th is not the first time Vogue aestheticized a crisis.
 In 2010, the magazine featured model Kristen McMenamy drenched in and surrounded by slick, black oil — a response to the devastating Gulf oil spill at the time.
 But perhaps the most enduring photograph is one from June 1941.
 Titled ‘Fashion Is Indestructible,’ the black and white photo shows a woman immaculately dressed in a suit, standing in the wreckage of a bombed building.

-This week, the Zelenska cover received a divided public response: some felt it was a way to capture the emotional toll of the devastating war in Ukraine, while others felt it was romanticizing armed conflict, thereby minimizing its harms.
+The Zelenska cover received a divided public response recently: some felt it was a way to capture the emotional toll of the devastating war in Ukraine, while others felt it was romanticizing armed conflict, thereby minimizing its harms.
 But fashion and war go back a long way, making the debate less straightforward than it seems.
 “It has been said that as facile of an art as it may at the time seem, fashion paired with journalism holds the power to not only reflect the times but also influence changes (negative or positive), especially in the process of shaping the impressionable minds of an upcoming generation,” NSSMag noted.

 Fashion magazines — at one point almost interchangeable with ‘women’s magazines’ and ‘ladies’ journals’ — have had a historic role to play in mediating conflict to a public trying to grapple with the meaning of it.
 During the Second World War, for instance, Vogue played an instrumental role: editors of the magazine worked with the British Ministry of Information to serve as a channel to talk to the women of the country and implicitly instruct them on their role in the war.